Distributed Systems

 Production Java, Kotlin, and .NET services built for longevity.
 Clean APIs, disciplined dependency management, testable architectures — code meant to outlast the sprint.

-Asynchronous pipelines, message brokers, and event sourcing patterns for systems that need to decouple without losing consistency guarantees.
-Kafka, queues, and beyond.
+Asynchronous pipelines, Azure Service Bus, RabbitMQ, and event sourcing patterns for systems that need to decouple without losing consistency guarantees.

-Problem: A core API serving downstream consumers had accumulated latency under concurrent load, leading to cascading timeouts across dependent services.
+Problem: Core APIs serving downstream media delivery consumers had accumulated severe latency — response times of 8–10 seconds under load, causing cascading timeouts across dependent services.

-Developed and maintained backend systems for CureMD's enterprise healthcare platform — a complex multi-tenant environment serving clinical operations, billing workflows, and patient data management.
-Navigated compliance constraints and data integrity requirements that demanded precision in every design decision.
+Developed and maintained backend systems for CureMD's enterprise healthcare platform — a complex multi-tenant environment serving clinical operations, telemedicine, billing workflows, and patient data management.
+Led a team of 6, drove architecture decisions, and introduced engineering practices that improved delivery reliability across a team of 20.

 Reliability over cleverness.